spacecatninja/craft-imager-x-pdf-adapter/README.md

 Install and configure the adapter as described below.

-You can now transform PDF files simply by padding a PDF file to Imager's `transformImage` method:
+You can now transform PDF files simply by adding a PDF file to Imager's `transformImage` method:

 ```
 {% set transforms = craft.imagerx.transformImage(myPdfAsset, { width: 200 }) %}